 In addition to a huge collection of works by Polish painters since the 16th Century, you can also see works by Dutch, French, and other European painters, like Rembrandt and Botticelli.

-This museum also exhibits a vast numismatic collection, including works from Roman, Greek, and Egyptian ancient art as well as a large collection of Chinese art.
+This museum also exhibits a vast numismatic collection, including works from Roman, Greek, and Egyptian ancient art, as well as a large collection of Chinese art.

 See the rest of Warsaw on your own schedule on the on-and-off city tour.
-Book these tickets here.

 12. “Salt” Your Trip to Central Europe (Wieliczka, Poland)

 You’ll descend 378 wooden steps to a depth of 64 meters.
-From there, you will embark on a tour of the amazing Wieliczka salt mine, in the eponymous town in southern Poland, near Krakow.
+From there, you will embark on a tour of the amazing Wieliczka salt mine, in the eponymous town in southern Poland, near Kraków.

 The temperature in the mine is constantly around 15 degrees Celsius.
 During 700 years of excavation, from the 13th century to the end of the 20th century, the corridors reached a length of over 300 kilometers!
 A little more than 3 kilometers of tunnels are available for sightseeing.